asdacdsfca/dsc180-b08-website/data-collections.md

  -**Reddit** A **keyword filter** was applied to isolate **25,800 relevant posts** discussing **S&P 500 IT sector equities**.
 Posts were preprocessed by removing **non-text elements** and filtered for **English-language content**.
 Sentiment was classified using **large language models (LLMs)** to generate **bullish, bearish, or neutral signals** for downstream portfolio optimization.

 ---

-*(Update this section with specific details relevant to your project.)*